 The libsurvive driver in Monado

-Before enabling the libsurvive driver in Monado, libsurvive has to be installed as a library with a pkgconfig file. libsurvive currently requires this PR to be applied in order to be properly installed: https://github.com/cntools/libsurvive/pull/187.
+Before enabling the libsurvive driver in Monado, libsurvive has to be installed as a library before compiling monado.
+For example with cmake and ninja

-When starting any libsruvive or OpenXR application, libsurvive will run calibration and save configuration and calibration data in the current working directory.
+When starting any libsurvive or OpenXR application, libsurvive will use cached calibration in

-The controller (or HMD if no controller is enabled) the calibration is performed on should not be moved during calibration.
+The device the calibration is performed on should not be moved during calibration.
 Calibration and running with libsurvive may work best when as many device sensors as possible can “see” both basestations at the same time, and when the distance to the basestations is at least 0.5-1 meter.

-To remove libsurvive’s calibration data (e.g. to force recalibration) delete the following files/directories in the current working directory:
+To remove libsurvive’s calibration data (e.g. to force recalibration or after a significant libsurvive update) delete the configuration file: